 CentOS 8 removed support for the TCP Wrappers package (

 tcp_wrappers).
-This change means that ProFTPD does not use TCP-Wrappers-based access controls on CentOS 8 and CloudLinux™ 8 systems.
+This change means that ProFTPD does not use TCP-Wrappers-based access controls on AlmaLinux 8, CentOS 8, and CloudLinux™ 8 systems.
 The rest of ProFTPD’s functionality still works in those operating systems.
 ProFTPD’s functionality in cPanel & WHM version 94 on CentOS 6 and 7, CloudLinux 6 and 7, and Red Hat® Enterprise Linux® 7 systems continues to use TCP-Wrappers-based access controls.

-For CentOS 8 and CloudLinux 8, use the functionality available in WHM’s Host Access Control interface.
+For AlmaLinux 8, CentOS 8, CloudLinux 8, use the functionality available in WHM’s Host Access Control interface.